Symplectic lattice gauge theories on Grid: approaching the conformal window: Gauge theories with symplectic group

 More recently, the scheme-independent BZ expansion in the small parameter $\Delta_{N_{\rm{as}}}=N_{\rm{as}}^{\rm AF}-N_{\rm{as}}^{\rm IR}$ has been extensively applied to the determination of physical quantities such as the anomalous dimension, $\gamma_{\bar{\psi}\psi}$, at the IR fixed point---see Ref.~\cite{Ryttov:2017kmx} and refs. therein.
 In Ref.~\cite{Kim:2020yvr}, the authors determined the lower edge of the conformal window by imposing the critical condition of $\gamma_{\bar{\psi}\psi} (2-\gamma_{\bar{\psi}\psi})=1$.
 This condition is identical to $\gamma_{\bar{\psi}\psi}=1$ at infinite order, but displays better convergence at finite order in the $\Delta_{N_{\rm{as}}}$ expansion.
 The 4th order calculation yields $N_{\rm as}^{\gamma cc,\, {\rm cr}}\simeq 5.5$ for $Sp(4)$~\cite{Lee:2020ihn}.

 These analytical approaches can be extended to determine the conformal window for the theory containing fermions in the multiple representations, $\{R_1,\,R_2,\,\cdots,\,R_k\}$, in which case the upper and lower bounds of the conformal window are described by $(k-1)$-dimensional hyper-surfaces.
 For the $Sp(4)$ theories of interest with $N_{\rm f}$ Dirac fermions transforming in the fundamental and $N_{\rm as}$ in the 2-index antisymmetric representation, the results are summarised in Fig.~\ref{Fig:cw_sp4}.\footnote{ The figure is basically the same as the analogous one found in Ref.~\cite{Kim:2020yvr}, except that the input for the all-orders beta function analysis has been changed to $\gamma_{\bar{\Psi}\Psi}=\gamma_{\bar{Q}Q}=1$.
 The parameter space has also been extended and the notation adapted to the conventions of this paper. } The upper bound is determined by the condition $b_1(N_{\rm f},\,N_{\rm as})=0$.
 The various alternative determinations of the lower bound are estimated as follows.
 The dashed line is obtained by setting $b_2(N_{\rm f},\,N_{\rm as})=0$.
 The dot-dashed line corresponds to the result of the all-order beta function with the input of $\gamma_{\bar{\Psi}\Psi}=\gamma_{\bar{Q}Q}=1$.
 The dotted and solid lines are the results of the SD analysis and the BZ expansion of $\gamma_{\bar{\Psi}\Psi}$ at the 3rd order in $\Delta_{N_{\rm f}(n_{\rm as})}$~\cite{Ryttov:2018uue} with the critical conditions applied to the antisymmetric fermions, $\alpha_{\rm BZ}=\alpha^{\rm cr}_{\rm as}=\pi/3 C_2({\rm AS})$ and $\gamma_{\bar{\Psi}\Psi} (2-\gamma_{\bar{\Psi}\Psi})=1$, respectively, as fermions in the higher representation are expected to condense first, resulting in the larger values of $\alpha^{\rm cr}$ and $\gamma_{\rm IR}$ \cite{Ryttov:2010hs}.
+It might be possible to make use of the five-loop computations in Refs.~\cite{Herzog:2017ohr, Baikov:2016tgj}, to further improve these estimations of the conformal window, but this goes beyond the purposes of this discussion.
+For the purpose of phenomenological applications, the most interesting physical quantities one would like to determine within the conformal window are the anomalous dimensions of fermion bilinear operators (mesons) and chimera baryon operators.
+Perturbative calculations of the former are available in the literature, up to the 4th order of the coupling expansion~\cite{Chetyrkin:2016ruf} and at the 3rd order of the BZ expansion~\cite{Ryttov:2018uue}, while that of the latter is only available at the leading order in $\alpha$ \cite{BuarqueFranzosi:2019eee}.
+All of these considerations, summarised in Fig.~\ref{Fig:cw_sp4}, offer some intuitive guidance for what can be expected, but non-perturbative instruments are needed to test these predictions and put Fig~\ref{Fig:cw_sp4} on firmer grounds.